 - When all else fails, a well deployed Security Intelligence System and log management system can provide total visibility for speedy and complete forensics, early in the process if the compromise is detected before data is stolen, or after a severe breach when accurate impact analysis is critical: Which systems were compromised?
 How many customers were affected? how much of the data comprised personal information?
 Instrument everything feasible, including POS systems and network activity, and enrich it with context from vulnerability assessment tools, change management transactions, and security intelligence feeds.

 Prepare for the Worst; Hope for the Best

 In the final analysis, there is no perfect or foolproof detection and prevention technology; however, with appropriate architecture, policies, and technology, retailers can increase their odds of beating the bad guys.

 And don’t forget to plan for incident response.
 Optimally, your plan should include detection, response and escalation, engaging law enforcement as appropriate, preservation of evidence, compliance with regulations and contractual agreements, customer and press notification, and public relations.
 If you contract with an external emergency response agency, engage them in advance so they can help you prepare for a breach and gather context about your environment.
 Finally, test your process regularly; there’s nothing worse than forgetting to label which closet contains the life preservers when the sea is rushing in through the portholes.

+What do you think is the main lesson we can learn from Target security breach?
 Check out the companion webinar replay for this blog post.

 Note: Information provided in IBM blog entries is derived from research by the author and/or the IBM X-Force.
 It does not contain, nor is it derived from, any confidential information shared with IBM.